Interstate 40 in Arizona: California to Flagstaff

 I-40 enters Arizona from California at a bridge that crosses the Colorado River at Topock in Mohave County.
 It heads east from Topock and begins to curve toward the north at Franconia, completing the curve at Yucca.
 The Interstate continues to head north until it reaches Kingman.
 In this city, I-40 has a junction with US 93 at exit 48.
 US 93 heads toward the northwest from this interchange to Hoover Dam and Las Vegas.
 US 93 south begins to run concurrently with I-40 east as they both swing eastward through Kingman.
-The two later separate at exit 71 as US 93 heads toward the south toward Phoenix while I-40 continues east toward Flagstaff.
-Along the way, I-40 passes through the town of Seligman, then, at Ash Fork, it meets SR 89, the former U.S. Route that heads south to Prescott.
+The two later separate at exit 71 as US 93 heads toward the south toward Wickenburg and Phoenix while I-40 continues east toward Flagstaff.
+Along the way, I-40 passes through the historic Route 66 town of Seligman, then, at Ash Fork, it meets SR 89, the former U.S. Route that heads south to Prescott.
 Next, it passes through Williams, where it has an interchange with SR 64 (exit 165), which heads north toward Grand Canyon National Park.
 I-40 continues to the east to Flagstaff, where it has a major junction with I-17 at exit 195.
 I-17 heads south from this interchange to Phoenix.